Explicit decoders using fixed-point amplitude amplification based on QSVT: Main results

 \subsubsection{Decoding protocol with post-selection}

 The decoding protocol with post-selection consists of the following three steps.
-See Fig.~\ref{fig: prob GYK} as well. \begin{enumerate} \item The receiver prepares ancilla qubits in the system $A'R'$, and then generates a MES $\Phi^{A'R'}$, which is a copy of the MES \raisebox{-0.2ex}{$\Phi^{AR}$}. \item The receiver applies an isometry $(V_\cF^{A'B'\rarr E'D'})^*$ onto $A'B'$, where $V_\cF^{AB \rarr ED}$ is a Stinespring isometry of $\cF^{AB \rarr D}$.
-The complex conjugate is taken in the computational basis. \item The receiver performs a binary measurement \raisebox{-0.2ex}{$\mathcal{M} \coloneqq \{\ketbra{\Phi}{\Phi}^{DD'}, \mathbb{I}^{\,DD'} \! - \ketbra{\Phi}{\Phi}^{DD'}\}$} on $DD'$.
-When the former result of the measurement $\cM$ is obtained, this protocol succeeds. \end{enumerate} In this protocol, all the systems with a prime, i.e., $A'$, $B'$ $R'$, $D'$, and $E'$, in addition to the output system $D$ of the channel $\cF$ are in the hands of the receiver.
-Hence, the above protocol can be executed by the receiver.
+See Fig.~\ref{fig: prob GYK} as well. \begin{enumerate} \item The receiver prepares ancilla qubits in the system $A'R'$, and then generates a MES $\Phi^{A'R'}$, which is regarded as a copy of the MES $\Phi^{AR}$. \item The receiver applies an isometry $(V_\cF^{A'B'\rarr E'D'})^*$ onto $A'B'$, where $V_\cF^{AB \rarr ED}$ is a Stinespring isometry of $\cF^{AB \rarr D}$ and $E$ is an environment of the channel $\cF$.
+The complex conjugate is taken in the computational basis. \item The receiver performs a binary measurement $\mathcal{M} \coloneqq \{\ketbra{\Phi}{\Phi}^{DD'}, \mathbb{I}^{DD'} - \ketbra{\Phi}{\Phi}^{DD'}\}$ on $DD'$.
+When the former result of the measurement $\cM$ is obtained, this protocol succeeds. \end{enumerate} Note that, in this protocol, all the systems with a prime, i.e., $A'$, $B'$, $R'$, $D'$, and $E'$, in addition to the output system $D$ of the channel $\cF$ are in the hands of the receiver.
+Thus, the above protocol can be executed by the receiver.

-The Stinespring dilation $V_\cF^{AB \rarr CD}$ in the step 2 is not uniquely determined from a given channel $\cF^{AB \rarr D}$: the dilation has a freedom of applying additional isometries on the environment $E$.
-However, the protocol works for any choice of $V_\cF^{AB \rarr CD}$.
-Hence, the receiver can choose arbitrary Stinespring dilation of the channel $\cF^{AB \rarr D}$.
+The Stinespring dilation $V_\cF^{AB \rarr ED}$ in the step~2 is not uniquely determined from a given channel $\cF^{AB \rarr D}$; the dilation has the freedom of applying additional isometries on the environment $E$.
+However, the protocol works for any choice of $V_\cF^{AB \rarr ED}$.
+The receiver can choose an arbitrary Stinespring dilation of the channel $\cF^{AB \rarr D}$.

-For future use, we denote the operation up to the step 2 of the above protocol by an isometry map \raisebox{-0.3ex}{$\cV^{B'\rarr D'E'R'}$}.
+For future use, we denote the operation up to the step~2 of the above protocol by an isometry map $\cV^{B'\rarr D'E'R'}$.
 That is,